dykesb/dykesb-src/content/courses/sta631/index.md

 Nearly all course materials will be linked to on our [Blackboard](https://lms.gvsu.edu/) course site.
 You will also use this for submitting assignments and all due dates will be visible in your Blackboard calendar.
-I have volunteered to serve as an early adopter to GVSU’s updated learning management system: Blackboard Ultra.
-For you, this means that our STA 631 Blackboard course site will likely look and be organized differently from your other courses.
 I will provide a brief overview of the important features in my Welcome video.

 ## GVSU Policies